 There is a problem we ran into when trying to organize a medium-scale parallel cluster to help crack a QUAD instance.
 It is desirable to partition the matrix because memory capacity is always a problem.
 Yet in Block Lanczos and Block Wiedemann each computer must hold a copy of the entire matrix.
 If we do the naive parallelization, then the communications cost goes up squarely as the cluster size but the efficiency gain only linearly.
-This is something that would take a good tuning, even though it is not really related to this subject.
+This will take a good tuning.